RayHightower/RayHightower.com/_posts/2017-09-12-passing-the-chicagoruby-baton.markdown

 ### Thank You

 Leading ChicagoRuby has been a wonderful adventure.
 To those of you who are members of ChicagoRuby: Thank you for the opportunity to serve.
-I look forward to seeing you in and around the community.

 ### By the way...